 Moving to Copenhagen can be an incredible experience for expats who love to live the urban, European life.
-Denmark’s capital is one of the biggest cities in the country and also the most populous urban area, with about 1.9 million people making up the metropolitan population.
-Still, settling down in Copenhagen does not prevent you from enjoying its small-town flair.
-Are you ready for Copenhagen?
+Denmark’s capital is by far the biggest city in the country and also the most populous urban area.
+Of Denmark’s 5.6 million citizens, about 1.26 million live in Copenhagen.
+Still, the city of Copenhagen has preserved its small-town flair.

-The city of Copenhagen is located in the southeast of Denmark, partly on the island of Zealand and partly on Amager Island.
-Expats moving to Copenhagen will be glad to find that this position makes it an important business location within Europe.
+Copenhagen is located in the southeast of Denmark, on the island of Zealand (Sjælland).
+Expats moving to Copenhagen will be glad to find that this makes it an important business location within Europe.
 From Copenhagen you have access to the Øresund region, consisting of Zealand, Lolland-Falster, and Bornholm on the Danish side of the sound.
-Its close proximity to Sweden allows you to explore Europe on a shoestring via the Øresund bridge, which connects Copenhagen with Malmö.
+At the same time, its close proximity to Sweden allows you to explore Europe on a shoestring via the Øresund Bridge, which connects Copenhagen with Malmö.

-You may frequently come across royal statues and monuments or experience events celebrating the monarchy.
-After all, Denmark’s monarchy is one of the oldest in the world.
-Visit Amalienburg Palace after moving to Copenhagen, and you might just catch a glimpse of the Queen – if the flag is raised, that is.
-The Danish Royal Guards patrol the palace grounds all day long.
-However, should you find yourself at Amalienburg Palace at 12:00 of any day, you may witness the changing of the guards.
+If you visit Amalienborg Palace after moving to Copenhagen, you might just catch a glimpse of Queen Margrethe II.
+The Danish Royal Guard patrols the palace grounds all day long, and is quite the tourist attraction.
+Specifically, if you find yourself at Amalienborg Palace at 12:00 of any day, you can witness the changing of the guards.

-Don’t be mistaken to think that a move to Copenhagen solely gets you in touch with the city’s historical heritage.
-Denmark’s government also has its home here: Christiansborg Palace, for instance, serves as the seat of the Danish Parliament Folketinget, the Supreme Court, and the Ministry of State.
-The Royal Reception Rooms are reserved for the Prime Minister of Denmark, who uses these rooms for state visits, as well as the Royal Family.
+Naturally, a move to Copenhagen will not solely get you in touch with the city’s historical heritage.
+Denmark’s government also has its home here: Christiansborg Palace, for instance, serves as the seat of the Danish parliament Folketinget, the Supreme Court, and the Ministry of State.
+The Royal Reception Rooms are reserved for the Royal Family and the Prime Minister of Denmark, who uses these rooms for state visits.

-Another aspect which is prevalent in Copenhagen is the Danish food culture.
-Whether it is typical Danish hot dogs or Nordic high cuisine, Copenhagen boasts an abundance of eateries.
+Another prevalent aspect you can enjoy after your move to Copenhagen is the Danish food culture.
+Whether it is typical Danish hotdogs or Nordic high cuisine, Copenhagen boasts an abundance of eateries.
 The city does indeed have a heart for great food.
-Upon moving to Copenhagen, you should not miss out on Smørrebrød (open-face sandwich) or, if it’s in your budget, visit one of the Michelin-starred restaurants.
+If you’re moving to Copenhagen, you should not miss out on smørrebrød (open-face sandwiches) or, if your budget allows, one of the sixteen Michelin-starred restaurants.